-- Pharmaceutical companies and pharmaceutical manufacturers.
+Pharmaceutical companies and pharmaceutical manufacturers.
 These are the companies that produce the medications.
 They tend to be large multinational corporations.
 If your medication was manufactured incorrectly or if a company manufactured a product that is unsafe, you may have a claim against the manufacturer.

-- Marketing companies and pharmaceutical representatives.
-Marketing pharmaceuticals and prescription medications is big business, and some companies misrepresent the symptoms, side effects and uses of the product.
+Marketing companies and pharmaceutical representatives.
+Marketing pharmaceuticals and prescription medications is a big business, and some companies misrepresent the symptoms, side effects and uses of the product.
 If a pharmaceutical representative advocates unofficial off-brand uses of a medication, and a patient is injured by using medication that way, the patient may have a claim against those promoting the use of medication in that specific capacity.

-- Hospitals, clinics and doctors.
+Hospitals, clinics and doctors.
 Those who dispense medication may be held liable if they prescribe the wrong medication or the wrong dosages, or fail to mention side effects or possible dangers to a patient.

-- Pharmacies can be held liable if they dispense the incorrect medication or the wrong dosage.
+Pharmacies can be held liable if they dispense the incorrect medication or the wrong dosage.
 They may also be held liable if they fail to warn patients about drug interactions, side effects or proper use.
 In some cases, pharmacies compound medications or prepare medications for use and can be held liable if they do so incorrectly, leading to an injury.

 If you have been injured by any prescription medication, contact KBG Injury Law for a free consultation.
 Our legal team has more than 30 years of experience helping plaintiffs in the central Pennsylvania area.